Tanzania: State Heightens Green Revolution

 Tanzania on Sunday joined the rest of the world in marking World Environment Day, which encourages worldwide awareness and action for the protection of the environment.

-Officiating the national celebration on Sunday, Prime Minister Majaliwa pointed to the fact that human activities are key contributors of environmental degradation and hence directed relocation of people away from wetlands and water catchment areas.
+Officiating the national celebration here, Prime Minister Majaliwa pointed to the fact that human activities are key contributors of environmental degradation and hence directed relocation of people away from wetlands and water catchment areas.

 The Premier underscored the need for the Ministry of Finance and Planning to ensure environment protection and conservation is among the priorities in every budget now that the government is implementing a ten-year national environmental management strategy.